INTI-CMNB/KiDiff/README.md

 Once configured the tool will be used every time you do a diff using *git*.

+### Temporarily disabling the git plug-in

+Sometimes the graphics diff is not what you want.
+To disable it just invoke `git diff` using the `--no-ext-diff` option.
+It will force the text mode original diff behavior.

 # Usage

 The *kicad-git-diff.py* is a plug-in for *git* so you just need to configure